The Kullen Peninsula is one of the most beautiful regions of southern Sweden. It lies north of Helsingborg and belongs to Höganäs Municipality.

 From Helsingborg, you can walk along the coast to the Kullaberg.
 From here, the trail continues in easterly direction, passing Arild before reaching Utvälinge.
 This coastal walking trail is called Kullaleden and it is 70 km long.
-It is part of the long Skåneleden Trail (Section SL 5) and was only opened in 2013.
+It is part of the long Skåneleden Trail (Section SL 5) and was opened in 2013.

 One of Sweden’s most beautiful cafés: Flickorna Lundgren